Kawsar-Dilmurat/financial-signal-diagnosis/README.md

 # Reading Between the Numbers: A 14-Year Financial Analysis of 7 Companies

 > **TL;DR:**
+> - A multi-year average can hide wild swings — two companies can rank near each other on average margin while one stayed rock-steady and the other swung from losses to record highs.
 > - A ratio built from an average can hide two unrelated events that happened in different years.
 > - Negative shareholder equity can mean "the company is failing" **or** "the company is so profitable it's buying back its own stock."
 Same balance-sheet signal, opposite cause — and the same test (implied share count) can prove which one it is, for both companies at once.
 > - Three independent metrics declining together is a much stronger signal than any single bad number.